 Mary Dover Room

-Located in the sunny southeast corner of the second floor, adjacent to the A.E.
+The Mary Dover Room is located in the sunny Southeast corner of the second floor, adjacent to the A.E.
 Cross Dining Room.
-The Mary Dover Room is a small private dining room that comfortably seats up to six people.
+It is a small private dining room that comfortably seats up to six guests.

 It features a painting of Mary in her ranch's garden, her O.B.E., and a number of medals awarded to her for work as chief recruiting officer while a Major in the Canadian Women's Army Corps during WWII.
 Mary Dover's family are still active members of the Club.

 The Samson Lounge is a multi-purpose lounge and bar located on the second floor, servicing the three private dining rooms, A.E.
 Cross Dining Room and Mary Dover Room.
-Complete with a variety of groupings of soft-seating and a beautiful gas fireplace, this lounge is an ideal spot for small intimate receptions of up to 50 people, as well as for pre and post dining cocktails.
-With the dedicated art gallery quality
+Complete with a variety of groupings of soft-seating and a beautiful gas fireplace, this lounge is an ideal spot for small intimate receptions of up to fifty guests, as well as for pre and post dining cocktails.
+With the dedicated art gallery quality lighting , this space features a good portion of the Club's art collection.

-The North Lounge is located in the north-east corner of the main floor of the original 1914 section of the Clubhouse.
-Formerly used as a reception-sitting room for members prior to heading upstairs via the grand staircase to the second-floor dining room, the gas fireplace and wood paneling featured in this room
+The North Lounge is located in the Northeast corner of the main floor in the original 1914 section of the Clubhouse.
+Formerly used as a reception-sitting room for members prior to heading upstairs via the grand staircase to the second-floor dining room, the gas fireplace and wood paneling featured in this room provides historic comfort for any event.

-Located on the main floor, in the south-east corner of the original 1914 section of the Clubhouse, this space is open to members for casual use - relaxing or reading books or magazines that are displayed in the room.
+Located on the main floor, in the Southeast corner of the original 1914 section of the Clubhouse, this space is open to members for casual use - relaxing or reading books or magazines that are displayed in the room.
 There is a desk for quiet work.
-On occasion, this room is also used for private functions; small receptions or dinner parties.
-Please contact the Catering Department for
+On occasion, this room is also used for private functions, small receptions or dinner parties.
+Please contact the Catering Department for availability.

 Members Lounge - The Kremlin